 He is the Producer at Sheffield Theatres, one of the UK’s most prominent producing theatres and largest complex outside of London.
 He is a Senior Manager, responsible for the management of all production staff, in-house productions and artist development.

 John is an established producer who is an expert in producing large-scale community productions, community practice & talent development.
 He has a first class BA (Hons) degree in Media and Performance from The University of Salford.

-I currently work for ASSIST Sheffield, a local charity that supports destitute refused asylum-seekers, as the Volunteering Coordinator for a team of over 300 volunteers.
-Previously I have served as Director of Hlekweni Friends Training Centre in Zimbabwe, and I was the co-founder and National Coordinator of the City of Sanctuary movement from 2005-2010.
+Craig currently works for ASSIST Sheffield, a local charity that supports destitute refused asylum-seekers, as the Volunteering Coordinator for a team of over 300 volunteers.
+Previously he has served as Director of Hlekweni Friends Training Centre in Zimbabwe, and he was the co-founder and National Coordinator of the City of Sanctuary movement from 2005-2010.